-- Problem of interest is stated by the decisionmaker - It may not be stated precisely or in quantitative terms. - An iterative process is often necessary. - A kickoff meeting(s) for the simulation project is (are) conducted, with the project manager, the simulation analysts, and subject-matter experts (SMEs) in attendance.
-The following things are discussed at this meeting: - The overall objectives for the study - The specific questions to be answered by the study (without such specificity it is impossible to determine the appropriate level of model detail) - The performance measures that will be used to evaluate the efficacy of different system configurations - The scope of the model - The system configurations to be modeled - The time frame for the study and the required resources (people, computers, etc.).
+- Problem of interest is stated by the decisionmaker. - It may not be stated precisely or in quantitative terms. - An iterative process is often necessary. - A kickoff meeting(s) for the simulation project is (are) conducted, with the project manager, the simulation analysts, and subject-matter experts (SMEs) in attendance.
+The following things are discussed at this meeting: - The overall objectives for the study - The specific questions to be answered by the study (without such specificity it is impossible to determine the appropriate level of model detail) - The performance measures that will be used to evaluate the efficacy of different system configurations - The scope of the model - The system configurations to be modeled - The time frame for the study and the required resources (people, computers, etc.)

 Step 2.
-Collect Information/Data and Construct Conceptual Model
+Collect Information/Data and Construct an Assumptions Document

-- Collect information on the system layout and operating procedures.

-- Collect data to specify model parameters and probability distributions (e.g., for the time to failure and the time to repair of a machine).

-- Document the model assumptions, algorithms, and data summaries in a written conceptual model.

-- The level of model detail should depend on the following:

-- Project objectives

-- Performance measures of interest

-- Data availability
+- Collect information on the system layout and operating procedures. - Collect data to specify model parameters and probability distributions (e.g., for the time to failure and the time to repair of a machine). - Document the model assumptions, algorithms, and data summaries in a written assumptions document. - The level of model detail should depend on the following: - Project objectives - Performance measures of interest - Data availability

-- Credibility concerns

-- Computer constraints

-- Opinions of SMEs

-- Time and money constraints

-- There should not be a one-to-one correspondence between the model and the system.